litmuschaos/litmus-docs/website/versioned_docs/version-2.8.0/litmusctl/installation.md

 ### Windows

 - Extract the binary from the zip using WinZip or any other extraction tool.
+- Convert the file into .exe format
+- Add the file to PATH variable.
 - You can run the litmusctl command in windows:

 ```shell